semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 #### sem logs example

-The `sem logs` command requires the -Job ID- of a job as its parameter:
+The `sem logs` command requires the *Job ID* of a job as its parameter:

 ``` bash
 sem logs 6ed18e81-0541-4873-93e3-61025af0363b